The End. Well done all!

 Work HistoryAstraZeneca (A Large Pharmaceutical Company)

 Current JobPhD Student in Chemoinformatics (funded by the Wellcome Trust)

 Favourite thing to do in my job: Zoom around in 3D virtual space looking at drug molecules and their targets (proteins) and thinking about how I can design better drugs.

-I write computer programs which help discover new medicines for cancer
+My Work: I write computer programs which help discover new medicines for cancer

 Designing new drugs is a jigsaw puzzle.